 A great plate of food is only as good as the wine that accompanies it.
-At these restaurants, only the best wine has the privilege of accompanying your plate of steak, fish, or vegetables to make your culinary experience one for the books.
-Don’t know where to go?
-Here are the top six best wine lists in the world.
+At these restaurants, only the best wine is selected to accompany your plate of steak, fish, or vegetables.
+Here is our roundup of the restaurants with the six best wine lists in the world.

 Bad Hunter might not even be two years old yet, but it’s made its mark on the streets of Chicago.
 Opened in 2016, Bad Hunter focuses on incorporating vegetables into their meals that will appease meat eaters, vegetarians, and vegans alike.
-It is known for its unusual dishes and even more authentic wine list.
+It is known for its unusual dishes and even more amazing wine list.
 Beverage Director Michael McAvena looks for unique wine bottles that can’t be found anywhere else.
 Ever heard of a secret menu?
-Ask for the secret menu for the wine at Bad Hunter.
+Ask for the secret wine menu at Bad Hunter.
 You won’t regret it.

 802 W. Randolph St. Chicago, IL 60607

-New York City boasts its ability to be incredibly diverse and it’s no exception in its food scene.
-DANIEL first opened in 1993 and has shown no signs of stopping as a premier restaurant for European cuisine.
-Owner Daniel Boulud comes all the way from Lyon, France and it’s reflected in its wine choice.
-With a list of over 25,000 bottles, customers will be able to choose from options such as international wines rarely ever found in America, to some of the oldest and youngest wines on the market today.
+New York City has an incredibly diverse food scene, and some of the top restaurants in the world.
+DANIEL first opened in 1993 and has continually been noted as a premier restaurant for European cuisine.
+Owner Daniel Boulud comes from Lyon, France and you can see this reflected in its wine list.
+With a list of over 25,000 bottles, customers will be able to choose from a huge variety of international wines rarely found in America, as well as some of the oldest and youngest wines on the market today.

 60 E 65th St., New York, NY 10065